 - Plant family name (due to size the smaller labels do not contain plant family information), written in all capitals

 - if it’s a California native, a small California logo with the word Native

 For a variety of reasons, not every plant in the Gardens has a display label; it may be a new planting awaiting a label, a duplicate planting of another labeled plant nearby, or it may be unidentified.
 Horticulturists work together to develop labels as needed, balancing our visitor’s desire for information and the aesthetics of the Gardens.

 Another label that you may see on some plants in the Gardens is a brown, anodized metal, accession tag.
 As plants are added to our database they are assigned an accession number and qualifier, e.g., 1999069*A, with the first four digits of the number reflecting the year it was accessioned, the next three the sequence of its entry, and the qualifier symbolizing how many plants are part of that specific accession.
 These tags are used extensively on shrubs and trees in the Gardens; accession tags are not used on most herbaceous perennials due to their ephemeral nature and the fluidity of the plantings.
 They are located close to the plant so they are less visible.

 - scientific name

 - plant family name

-Accession tags allow the Gardener or Plant Recorder to track specimens in the ground and record information in the database.
+Accession tags allow our Horticulturists to track specimens in the ground and record information in the database.
 At Mendocino Coast Botanical Gardens we have maintained a computerized plant records database since the late 1990’s.
 Beginning in 1999 our plant records were transferred into BG-BASE™, a plant collections management software system used by over 186 institutions in 30 countries, which enables us to track a variety of information about our plants.
-We hope to provide online access to this database and its associated mapping system BG-MAP™ in the coming year.